snowien/Low-dimensional-Gradient-Helps-OOD-Detection/README.md

   year={2023}
 }
 ```
-If you have any problem, please send email to me.
-My email address is yingwen_wu@sjtu.edu.cn
+If you have any questions, please email me.
+My address is yingwen_wu@sjtu.edu.cn